jackMort/ChatGPT.nvim/README.md

     "type": "chat", # or "completion" or "edit" "opts": {
-      "template": "A template using possible variable: {{lang}} (language being used), {{filetype}} (neovim filetype), {{input}} (the selected text)", "strategy": "replace", # or "display" or "append" "params": { # parameters according to the official OpenAI API "model": "gpt-3.5-turbo", # or any other model supported by `"type"` in the OpenAI API, use the playground for reference
+      "template": "A template using possible variable: {{lang}} (language being used), {{filetype}} (neovim filetype), {{input}} (the selected text)", "strategy": "replace", # or "display" or "append" or "diff" "params": { # parameters according to the official OpenAI API "model": "gpt-3.5-turbo", # or any other model supported by `"type"` in the OpenAI API, use the playground for reference
         "stop": [